How Arlington C-PACE works for you

 How Does It Work?

-Applicants are required to provide total project construction cost by trade component so that the Arlington C-PACE program administrator can evaluate the total eligible construction cost.
-Applicants are also required to confirm that the building will be designed to exceed the current energy code, i.e., IECC 2012/ASHRAE 90.1-2010, using modeling such as EnergyPlus™.
+Applicants are required to provide total project construction cost by trade component so that the Arlington C-PACE program administrator can evaluate the total eligible construction cost (TECC).
+Applicants are also required to confirm that the building will be designed to exceed the current energy code, i.e., 2021 Virginia Energy Conservation Code (VECC) by at least five percent, using energy modeling software such as EnergyPlus™ or eQuest.
+2021 VECC is based on the 2021 International Energy Conservation Code® (IECC) with State amendments.

-Once we receive your application, the Arlington C-PACE program administrator will coordinate with the project developer, property owner, utility, engineering/construction firm and/or energy modeling firm, depending on how the particular project will proceed.
+Once we receive your application, the Arlington C-PACE program administrator will coordinate with the project developer, property owner, engineering/construction firm and/or energy modeling firm, depending on how the particular project will proceed.
 The purpose of this coordination is to understand the project, review C-PACE requirements (particularly with respect to building energy simulation modeling), and ensure consistency with potential utility incentives.

 The program administrator will determine the maximum C-PACE finance amount for each project.